FreakingMind/cybercrime/README.md

 # Cybercrime
-Notebook using machine learning to detect fraud
+Notebook contains machine learning techniques to classify fraud clients.

 **ATTENTION**: All data is private